Shreveport Property Standards cleans up blight in MLK neighborhood

 The City of Shreveport sent crews from Property Standards to help clean up District A of the MLK neighborhood.

-They collected old tires, bulk items, household junk and debris.
+They collected old tires, bulk items, household junk, and debris as part of a “clean sweep” initiative.
 They also cited and tagged a few abandoned cars.

 People could also bring items to be hauled off.